WebGL 01: "Hello, triangle!"

 The parameters are:

-1. Index: Which vertex attribute is being specified
+1. Index: Which vertex attribute is being bound by the call

 3. Type: The type of data in the bound GPU buffer for this attribute (see note below).
-We're only using floats, so gl.FLOAT
+It was defined with Float32Array, so we use gl.FLOAT.

-5. Stride: How many bytes of data to move forward in the buffer to find the next attribute.
+5. Stride: How many bytes of data to move forward in the buffer to find the same attribute on the next vertex.

 What normalized does in this case is decide how those ints are converted to floats.
-When it's set to false, the nearest float is used - e.g., 17 (int) is read as 17.0 (float).
+When it's set to false, the nearest float is used - e.g., 17 (8-bit uint) is read as 17.0 (float).
 When set to true, the value is first divided by the maximum integer value to get a float in between 0.0-1.0 (for unsigned ints) or -1.0 to 1.0 (for signed ints).
-Example: 127 (8-bit unsigned int) is read as 0.5 (float).
+Example: 127 (8-bit uint) is read as 0.5 (float).

 Or, if you're storing data that exists only between 0 and 1 but don't need very much precision (e.g., a percentage to apply some fragment shading effect down the line), you can store 8-bit integers between 0-255 and normalize them into a float percentage by setting normalized to true.